UnityTech/data-pipeline-challenge/README.md

 5. If you need multiple MapReduce jobs, your program should take care of sequencing them properly.

+6. We recommend writing your Hadoop program in Java, but you may also use another language (Python, R, etc.) using Hadoop Streaming.
+However, higher level abstractions such as Hive and Pig are not allowed.

 ## Bonus Problem

 Once you have written the Hadoop program, write a program in Spark to compute the same answer.